Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 There are three process automation tools that you will use:
 * Process Builder - orchestrate all automation actions; recruit Teaching Assistants via Chatter, and prep for emailing the Instructor by creating a Campaign Member child record
-* Flow - append Instructor Bio from Contact record to Class Session Description
+* Flow - prep for emailing potential Teaching Assistants by creating Campaign Member child records
 * Apex - thank each Instructor and Teaching Assistant by posting a Thanks badge

 Let's get started!